JulieMontoya/Random_Beeb_Stuff/yson/README.md

 always returned in the accumulator, but some functions expect the parameter in the X register.

+Numeric expressions are parsed to form a tree.

+Within the tree, we have a number of simple instructions which can be turned into assembly instructions.
+These are: `GET` a value into the accumulator, X or Y resister; `ADD`, `SUB`, `MUL`, `DIV` and `MOD` operations; and function calls.

+When the target of a `GET` is the accumulator, the value currently in the accumulator is pushed onto the stack.

+There are two forms of `ADD`, `SUB`, `MUL`, `DIV` and `MOD` operations.
+In the first, simpler case, the first operand is already in the accumulator;
+and the second operand is supplied along with the operation.
+In the other, more complex case, the first operand is on the top of the stack and the second operand is in the accumulator.

+The first stage of parsing the expression is to separate out all bracketed sub-expressions.

+The expression is then split into a list of terms with `+` and `-` operators between them.
+The first term in the list takes the implied operation GET;
+each subsequent term takes its supplied operation.
+Each of these lists is further split into lists of terms beginning with `GET` and having `*`, `/` and `%` operators between them.

 Consider a very simple numeric expression
 ```